 Paul de Ruiter

-This uplifting, light-filled building will soon be the training ground for the young economists and business leaders of tomorrow.
-An extension of the Rotterdam Business School, the building is sustainable, energy-neutral and designed to be easily adaptable, and is being built according to circular construction principles.
-Paul de Ruiter Architects designed the extension in collaboration with a student advisory group from the university, whose members were invited to imagine their ideal learning environment.
+This uplifting, light-filled building serves as the training ground for the young economists and business leaders of tomorrow.
+As an extension of the Rotterdam Business School, the building is sustainable, energy-neutral, designed for easy adaptability and it got constructed according to circular construction principles.
+Paul de Ruiter Architects designed this extension in collaboration with a student advisory group from the university, whose members were invited to envision their ideal learning environment.

 Theme: